 - Integration with HR operations: A PEO extends your internal HR team by managing payroll and benefits while you stay in charge of daily operations.

-- Cost-effectiveness for domestic growth: For companies opening in the U.S. or a single region, a PEO can be more affordable than hiring a full in-house HR staff and legal counsel.
+- Cost-effectiveness for domestic growth: For companies opening in the U.S. or a single region, a PEO can be more affordable than hiring a full in-house HR staff and legal counsel, especially when considering that human resources managers in the payroll services sector earn an annual mean wage of $169,690.

 PEO cons